DevCarbs/hello-world/README.md

 # hello-world
-Simple hello-world using AWS EC2 Instance
+Simple hello-world website using an AWS EC2 Instance